Portishead power station: Portishead B power station

 The BEA started building the Portishead "B" power station in 1949 on part of the site of the Great Western Railway's original Portishead railway station, which was closed on 4 January 1954 and demolished.
 A replacement railway station was opened some 400 metres nearer the centre of Portishead.

-The B power station was built with twelve steam boilers: eight coal-fired and four oil-fired.
-The boilers were rated to deliver 456 kg/s of steam at 62.1 bar and 482 °C. There were six 60 MW turbo-alternators giving the station a gross rated output of 363 MW.
+The B power station was built with twelve Mitchell Engineering Ltd 300,000 lb/hr steam boilers: eight coal/oil fired and four oil-fired.
+The boilers were rated to deliver 456 kg/s of steam at 62.1 bar and 482 °C. There were six Metropolitan-Vickers 60 MW turbo-alternators giving the station a gross rated output of 363 MW.The station needed a very deep cooling water system due to the high tidal range of the River Severn at this location.
 The new power station began generating in 1955; however, in 1954 the British Electricity Authority was replaced by the Central Electricity Authority (CEA).
 The CEA itself was abolished in 1957 and both power stations came under the control of the Central Electricity Generating Board (CEGB).
 The generating capacity, electricity output, load factor and thermal efficiency were as shown in the table.